drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ir.png){: loading=lazy }
 ##### Circular Dichroism (CD) and Optical Rotatory Dispersion (ORD)

-Circular dichroism is used for the spectroscopic analysis of chiral molecules by measuring differences in the absorption of left-handed polarized light versus right-handed polarized light, which arise from the structural asymmetry of the chiral moieties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/circular-dichroism-cd-optical-rotatory-dispersion-ord-64e8ecf2'><i class='fa fa-play' aria-hidden='true'></i></button>Circular dichroism is used for the spectroscopic analysis of chiral molecules by measuring differences in the absorption of left-handed polarized light versus right-handed polarized light, which arise from the structural asymmetry of the chiral moieties.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.